Why being a First Time Home Buyer can be Rewarding

 - Tax Deductions

 This works a couple of ways and is very helpful for anyone trying to save money around tax season.
 For example, you can deduct your mortgage interest and even the interest you pay on home equity loans or line of credits.
-This enables a person to alleviate high interest from credit card debts to much lower rates that are deductible.
+This enables a person to alleviate high interest from credit card debts to much lower rates that are deductible, and will further make them much more immune to debt-reclamation companies like moorcroft.
 Can you see how this would be beneficial for a family to save and pay back bad debt.